strawstack/Witness/README.md

 - [x] Implement `checkSolution`
     - [x] Hash wayPoints and XOR with secret
 - [x] Implement correct `fadePuzzleLine`
+- [x] Show box under puzzle with current decoded message

+- [ ] Read encoded message from URL query parameters

+- [ ] Make a script, so others can create their own encoded messages

 - [ ] Line should stop on collision
     - [ ] Note: the mouse can leave below the collision and appear far away
     - [ ] Next wayPoint can only be one of three points
     - [ ] lastWayPoint to marker can only be a short straight line

-- [ ] Show box under puzzle with current decoded message

-- [ ] Make a script, so others can create their own encoded messages

-- [ ] Read encoded message from URL query parameters